 Are bags allowed in the amphitheatre?

-Yes.
-Like many entertainment venues, the Gogue Center adheres to a clear bag policy in an effort to provide patrons, artists, staff, volunteers and vendors with a safe and secure environment.
-Our clear bag policy follows the guidelines established by Auburn University for gamedays at Jordan-Hare Stadium.
+Yes, but like many entertainment venues, the Gogue Center adheres to a clear bag policy in an effort to provide patrons, artists, staff, volunteers and vendors with a safe and secure environment.
+Our clear bag policy follows the guidelines established by Auburn University for game days at Jordan-Hare Stadium.
 Bags must be clear plastic and not exceed 12” x 6” x 12.”
 One-gallon resealable plastic storage bags (clear) and small clutch purses (non-clear) not exceeding 6.5” x 4.5” are permitted.
 All bags are subject to search.
 The following bags are prohibited:

 Cases (camera, binocular, etc.)